robspuerta/Project6_CoFounder.AI/README.md

 ## ROADMAP
-This is a visual representation of how to develop the product iteratively, how to include customer feedback in the early stages, and when to work with potential partnerships as high-quality leads.
+This is a visual representation listing high-level activities to achieve key milestones.
+It was built considering POC feedback from the previous step.
+The end goal will be partnering with
 <img src="https://github.com/robspuerta/Project6_CoFounder.AI/blob/main/Roadmap.JPG" alt="Robin Puerta">